mo-krauti/software-notes/toolchains/pys60/README.md

 ```

 ## run app on phone

-Install the necessary libs and python interpreter `.sis` first.
+Install the necessary libs and python interpreter `.sis` packages first.
 Then install and run your app.